ralphlevan/FiatChamp/README.md

 # ![image](https://user-images.githubusercontent.com/30373916/190129327-ca33228f-9864-418a-a65c-8be4de9592bc.png)  FiatChamp 🚗

-Connect your FIAT, Jeep, Ram, Dodge, AlfaRomeo car 🚗 or truck 🚚 to Home Assistant.
+Connect your FIAT, Jeep, Ram, Dodge, Chrysler, AlfaRomeo car 🚗 or truck 🚚 to Home Assistant.
 Needs a vehicle with enabled uconnect services and valid account.

 - Fiat: Works ✅
 - Jeep: Works ✅
 - Ram: Experimental ⚠️
 - Dodge: Unknown ⛔
+- Chrysler: Unknown ⛔
 - AlfaRomeo: Unknown ⛔

 I have created this addon for my own car 🚗 (new Fiat Icon 500e) and its the only one i can test it with.